Torsion primes for elliptic curves over degree 8 number fields: Introduction

 \end{proof}

 Since $\Primes(23)\subseteq S(8)$ (see \cite[Proposition 1.3]{derickx2021torsion}), in order to prove Theorem \ref{thm:S8}, it remains to prove that the reverse inclusion holds.
-The smallest general bound for torsion primes of degree $d$ is given by Oesterl\'{e}'s bound (we refer the reader to \cite[Section 6]{derickx2021torsion} for the proof):
+The smallest general bound for torsion primes of degree $d$ is due to Oesterl\'{e}: